-Cometriq approved for rare thyroid cancerNovember 29th, 2012 in Medications /
+Cometriq approved for rare thyroid cancerNovember 29, 2012 in Medicine & Health / Medications

 (HealthDay)—Cometriq (cabozantinib) has been approved by the U.S. Food and Drug Administration to treat modullary thyroid cancer that has spread to other parts of the body, the agency said Thursday.